Demonstration against Islamophobia

 Bissonnette is apparently an admirer of Marie Le Pen, the far-right presidential candidate in France, and of U.S. President Donald Trump.
 But he didn’t have to go abroad to ingest a toxic dose of anti-Muslim sentiment.
 That has regularly been provided by talk show hosts and columnists much closer to home.
 And in the aftermath of the mosque shootings, only a few politicians and journalists have expressed remorse over what they have previously said and done.

 There have been heated controversies for years in Quebec over Muslim immigration and accommodation, so much so that the Bouchard-Taylor Commission in was appointed to look into the matter.
 The commission’s report Building the Future was released in 2008 after months of testimony at public hearings and it took an accommodating approach.

-In 2013 the Parti Québécois introduced a bill called the Quebec Charter of Values that would have forbade people working in public institutions from wearing clothing or accessories of a religious nature, the hijab, niq?b and also turbans.
+In 2013 the Parti Québécois introduced a bill called the Quebec Charter of Values that would have forbade people working in public institutions from wearing clothing or accessories of a religious nature, the hijab, niqab and also turbans.
 It was widely interpreted as being aimed at Muslims.
-The party campaigned on that Liberals own the election and the bill died
+The party campaigned on that but the Liberals won the election and the bill died.

 Words do matter

 We can, and do, have open debates about immigration and accommodation.
 Still, there’s no justification for any politician, journalist, or private citizen to peddle hatred, fear, and conspiracy theories about our neighbours.
 Guillet and Couillard are correct.
 Words matter.
 They can unite and heal us as much as they can harm us.
 So it’s up to everyone to use them well.